 How Do I Submit My Completed IS:4991 Honors Thesis in International Studies?

 Refer to the UI Honors Program website for instructions on creating your honors title page and honors thesis abstract.
 Go to 420 BHC to receive an approval seal for the honors title page; email your honors thesis abstract to firstname.lastname@example.org.

 Make 3 copies of your finished thesis to turn in as follows (you are also advised to keep a copy of all Honors Thesis materials for your records).

 - Faculty mentor: Turn in one copy of your thesis to your faculty mentor for grading.
 Be sure to communicate with your mentor about an appropriate deadline that will give him/her time to review your final draft so that he/she can then sign your International Studies Honors Thesis Cover Sheet and your Honors Title Page.

 - International Studies Program: Turn in a second copy of your thesis with your signed International Studies Cover Sheet to the International Studies Program before 4:30p.m. on the Friday before finals week.
-Be sure to include a three paragraph abstract, and careful citation of quoted or summarized material (discuss the appropriate form with your faculty mentor, i.e. footnote or in-text notes, plus a required bibliography).
+Be sure to include the abstract that you wrote according to the instructions on the UI Honors Program webiste, and careful citation of quoted or summarized material (discuss the appropriate form with your faculty mentor, i.e. footnote or in-text notes, plus a required bibliography).